Enolekoi/DesyPulseReconstruction/README.md

 [The git repository is found here](https://github.com/Enolekoi/DesyPulseReconstruction)

-## Branches
+## Branches (found only in the github repository)
 - `abgabe` is the main branch
-- `dev` is the development branch, there are more example log files found here
+- `development` is the development branch, there are more log files found here

 ## Dependencies
 - `python`